Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Citrine, tiger's eye, and pearl

 Tiger's eye brings grounding energy to Gemini's more scattered tendencies.
-Its golden-brown bands with chatoyant shimmer represent the integration of different perspectives, seeing multiple sides of a situation simultaneously without losing focus.
-For Gemini, tiger's eye is the stone that says "you can contain multitudes and still know who you are."
+Its golden-brown bands with chatoyant shimmer represent the integration of different perspectives.

 Metals and motifs

 For motifs, the twins symbol and the Gemini glyph (which looks like the Roman numeral II) are the obvious choices.
-But Mercury's winged sandal, butterfly motifs (transformation and duality), and paired or mirrored designs also read as Gemini.
+Butterfly motifs (transformation and duality), Mercury's winged sandal, and paired or mirrored designs also read as Gemini.
 Asymmetrical earrings, where each earring is deliberately different, are a particularly Gemini choice.

 Famous Geminis: The List That Proves the Point